learn-co-curriculum/phase-0-wsl2-env-git-github/README.md

 ## Create a GitHub Account

-To work on and get credit for the labs and lessons that you work on during the program, you will need to sign up for a GitHub account _if you don't already have one_.
+To work on and get credit for the labs and lessons that you do during the program, you will need to sign up for a GitHub account _if you don't already have one_.